Al Swearengen: In popular culture

 From 2004 to 2006, the television series Deadwood depicted Swearengen as a powerful and influential figure in the early history of the town, ruthlessly murderous and abusive, but ultimately guiding it toward its development and annexation to the Dakota Territory once he comes to see this course as fitting his best interests.
-The series altered Swearengen to be English-born, and also changed his first name to Albert.
+The series altered Swearengen to be English born, and also changed his first name to Albert.
 The English actor Ian McShane won a Golden Globe Award for Best Actor in a Television Drama in 2005 for his portrayal of Swearengen.
 He was also nominated that year for Emmy and Screen Actors Guild Awards, and TV Guide named him #6 in its 2013 list of The 60 Nastiest Villains of All Time.
 The series also altered timelines; it shows the Gem (historically opened in April 1877) as a going concern during the famous events of August 1876.

-McShane reprised his role of Swearengen in Deadwood: The Movie (2019), which takes place in 1889, 10 years after the series ended.
+McShane reprised his role of Swearengen in Deadwood: The Movie (2019), which takes place in 1889, 13 years after the series ended.

-Brian W Foster portrays him in Undeadwood on the critical role youtube channel, where he is the Game Master for the ttrpg they are playing that is set in Deadwood.